Course Title: Manage discourses in general settings

 - practical demonstration of skills in roleplays real or simulated activities

-The assessments for this unit will be incorporated with other assessments in Ethics cluster units and Interpreting cluster units.
+The assessments for this unit will be incorporated with assessments in LANG 5763 C

 CHD - Competent with High Distinction